yohn-dezmon/yohn-dezmon/GeoPandas/project-nyc-trees/ideas.md

 Try to utilize stuff from every aspect of the User Guide.
 Maybe use scikit-learn to do some ML (use your notes from the ML course you took).

+* It may be easier to do the points --> lines transformation within PostGIS!
+* Let's try to get PostGIS set up with this project...

 ### Data Sources